 The goal of the Charlotte Newcombe Scholarship program is to support students 25 and older in the completion of a first bachelor’s degree so they can advance their careers.
-This scholarship is administered by the Women’s Resources Program in the Center for Student Diversity.
+The Women's Resources Program in the Center for Student Diversity administers this scholarship.

 In order to better support Newcombe scholars and increase their completion of program goals, the Women’s Resources Program created a comprehensive support program that prioritizes success in three core areas: Completion, Community, and Career.